 The Royal Alexandra and Albert School Act of 1949 united The Royal Alexandra School, which was founded in 1758, and The Royal Albert School, which was founded in 1864 as a national memorial to Prince Albert.
 We are proud of our royal patronage.

-This Church school is committed to fostering Christian principles within a caring community, where people of all faiths and beliefs are made welcome.
+This Christian school is committed to fostering Christian principles within a caring community, where people of all faiths and beliefs are made welcome.

 Gatton Park with its three lakes, serpentine and 260 acres of parkland provides the ideal setting for our school.
 Our purpose-built classrooms provide first class facilities for study.
 Purpose-build boarding houses provide comfortable, modern accommodation for Primary, Lower Secondary and Upper Secondary pupils.